vip306/IDS-Module1-alt3-New/chapter1.md

 Consider the problem: A certain species of bacteria doubles itself after 1 hour.
 At t=0, there are 2 bacteria.
 After how many hours, will there be 128 bacteria?

 *** =instructions
-- Apply log to the appropriate base for the final number of bacteria.
+- Apply log to the appropriate base for the final number of bacteria

 *** =hint